Adrian-PL/Project/README.md

 - deep dialogue system
 - expanded universe with lot of text to read
 - presence of charismatic and believable characters
-- hardcore difficulty and high realism
+- hardcore difficulty and extreme realism

 INSPIRATIONS